Dark Psychology, Cybercrime & The Human Mind

-iPredator is a Cyber Criminal Psychology construct exploring cybercriminal minds, the dark side of cyberspace and the “veil of anonymity” within cyberspace. iPredator typologies include cyberbullying, cyberstalking, cybercrime, cyber harassment, cyber terrorism, online sexual predation and practice of habitual online deception for nefarious, malevolent or psychopathological reasons. iPredator assumes information technology and cyberspace taps into the deepest realms of the human psyche.
+iPredator is a cyberbullying, cyberstalking & cybercrime construct exploring cyber criminal minds, the dark side of cyberspace and the “veil of anonymity” within cyberspace. iPredator typologies include cyberbullying, cyberstalking, cybercrime, cyber harassment, cyber terrorism, online sexual predation, internet trolls, online psychopathy and practice of habitual online deception for nefarious, malevolent or psychopathological reasons. iPredator assumes information technology and cyberspace taps into the deepest realms of the human psyche.

 The term, iPredator, is a global construct designed to include any child, adult, business entity or organized group who uses ICT to harm, abuse, steal from, assault or defame other ICT users.
 Also included in this construct are people who use ICT to benefit from the victimization and harm of others, but are not the principal perpetrators.
 Prime examples of this iPredator subset are criminals who engage in the sale and profit of child pornography using ICT.
 As ICT advances and humanity becomes more dependent upon information technology, it is inevitable the typologies of iPredator will expand as well.
 The 2013 formal definition of iPredator is as follows: